Venue hire For lease Have your say Contact us arrow Subscribe

 Berthing

 Recreational vessels may occupy the nearby North Sydney Ferry Wharf for up to 5 minutes for the purpose of dropping off and picking up passengers; however, they must give way to timetabled services.
-Commercial vessel operators must purchase a ‘Regular Use Permit’ or a Voucher Pack from Roads and Maritime Service (RMS) in order to use North Sydney Ferry Wharf and other commuter wharves.
-Further info is available on the RMS website.
+Commercial vessel operators must apply for a Commuter Wharf Permit from Transport for NSW (TfNSW) in order to use North Sydney Ferry Wharf and other commuter wharves.
+Further info is available on the TfNSW website.

 Facilities and accessibility arrow

 Sub Base Platypus has been designed for maximum accessibility.
-An accessible path of travel to Sub Base Platypus is available from Kesterton Park (via the Kesterton Boardwalk) and from the High Street carpark.
-Accessible public toilets are located on the ground floor of Building 2 (Submarine School).
+An accessible path of travel to Sub Base Platypus is available from Kesterton Park (via the Kesterton Boardwalk) and from the High Street car park.
+Further, the entry to the Torpedo Factory Precinct features an accessible rampway, and there is a lift from this precinct to the site’s waterfront level.

 The Harbour Trust maintains public toilets at Sub Base Platypus, and these facilities are listed on the Department of Health’s National Public Toilet Map.
-The toilets available at this destination are listed below:
+The toilets available at this destination are located near the Retort House, Submarine School and the Torpedo Factory Precinct.
+You can view these public toilets here.

 Emergency, security and lighting arrow

-Security: Sub Base Platypus is patrolled 24hours a day, 7 days a week by rangers and security.
+Sub Base Platypus is patrolled 24 hours a day, 7 days a week by rangers and security.
 In the event of an emergency, dial 000 or 112 if mobile reception is poor.
-To contact a ranger during an emergency, call Sub Base Platypus Ranger (7am to 4pm) on 0437 049 296 and Sub Base Platypus Security (4pm to 7am) on 0487 327 514 .
+To contact a ranger during an emergency, call Sub Base Platypus Ranger (7am to 4pm) on 0437 049 296 and Sub Base Platypus Security (4pm to 7am) on 0487 327 514.

 Visitor guidelines arrow